joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-26-Zedboard_Yocto_NFS.markdown

 Now, check the NFS configuration in the kernel, in the menuconfig do the following.
 Escape and forward slash i.e. '/' and type NFS in the search configuration parameter window.
 You should check for NFS_COMMON , NFS_FS, NFS_V2, ROOTFS_NFS.
 They all should be set to 'y'.

+After changing the menuconfig, you might need to recompile the kernel.
+In Yocto, we do this using the following command.
+{% highlight ruby %}
+$bitbake virtual/kernel -c cleansstate
+$bitbake virtual/kernel -c compile -f
+{% endhighlight %}

 Also, if it is still not working then it worth to check using wireshark and check for NFS protocol.
 Here is the screen shot of wireshark.
 You should see something like this.
 Here 11.11.11.19 is the server ip address and 11.11.11.18 is the NFS client i.e. zynq zedboard.